datopian/playbook/dojo/analysis/README.md

 graph TD

 needs --> epics
-epics --> analysis
+epics --> designr
+designr --> design
-analysis --> plan
+design --> plan

-subgraph "What we want"
-  needs[Needs Discovery]
-  epics[Distillation into e.g. Epics]
+subgraph "Needs: What we want (and why)" needs[Needs Discovery] epics[Distillation into e.g. Epics] end
-end

-subgraph "How we do it"
+subgraph "Design: how we do it" designr[Research] design[Distillation into a Blueprint] end

-  analysis[Technical Analysis]
-  plan[Plan of Work / Prioritized Backlog]
+subgraph "Plan: how we implement it" plan[Plan of Work / Prioritized Backlog] end
-end
 ```